breandan/kotlingrad/README.md

 //... † Automatically generated
 ```

 Finally, we encode length as a parameter of the operand type.
-Since integer literals are a chain of subtypes, we only need to define one operator using the highest literal, and can rely on [Liskov substitution](https://en.wikipedia.org/wiki/Liskov_substitution_principle) to preserve shape safety for all subtypes.
+Since integer literals are a chain of subtypes, we need only define one operator using the highest literal, and can rely on [Liskov substitution](https://en.wikipedia.org/wiki/Liskov_substitution_principle) to preserve shape safety for all subtypes.

 ```kotlin
 infix operator fun <C: D1, V: Vec<Int, C>> V.plus(v: V): Vec<Int, C> =